Reene444/King_of_bots/README.md

 ## :wrench: Improvement
+- Scalability :
     - Change the rabbitmq to Kafka Stream
+    - Ngnix for websoket
+    - Add Kubernetes
+-  Reliability;
+    - Add the Elasticsearch
+    - Use master-slaves pattern on mongodb
+    - Use Resilience4j
+    - Use Kubernetes for service orchestration
 ## :sparkles: Skills
 - `Springboot`
 - `Mongodb`